 Non-members are welcome to register for kindergarten and first grade (alef).

 Families need to join the congregation in order to register for grades 2 (bet) and higher.

 Click here for the 2022-2023 Synagogue School Calendar

 * * * * *

 At RSNS's Synagogue School, it is our goal to support your desire to raise your children with a deep appreciation, understanding, and excitement for Jewish life in its various manifestations—religious, cultural and communal.
 We strive to create a climate of acceptance and comfort, where all questions are honored and each child is appreciated.
 We seek to create within our school a deeply caring community and hope to provide each child with the tools to lead full and productive Jewish lives.

-From tours of Ellis Island and the Lower East side to making mezuzah holders in arts class, from building sukkahs to volunteering at soup kitchens, our goal at RSNS's Synagogue School is not only Jewish literacy, but Jewish community and culture as well.
+Built into the curriculum is time in mixed aged groups as a way to further strengthen the connections we make with one another.
+From our annual retreat to the Ashokan nature center, to making mezuzah holders in arts class, from building sukkahs to volunteering for those in need, our goal at RSNS's Synagogue School is not only Jewish literacy, but Jewish community and culture as well.
 We want our children to have knowledge about what it means to be Jewish, to learn the traditions, the observances and the positive feeling of what it means to be a Jew.

-For more information about our synagogue school email Rabbi Jodie or call the RSNS office.
+For more information about our synagogue school email Rebecca Hirschwerk, our Director of Congregational Education at email@example.com or call the RSNS office.

 See our 2015 Purim Play on youtube at https://www.youtube.com/watch?v=u5qdPMZ99Xw